(EUROPE, 1201 to 1500 CE – continued)

-By the year 1300 farm expansion in Western Europe had come to an end, and marginally productive lands had been abandoned.
+Farm expansion in Western Europe had come to an end by the year 1300.
+Marginally productive lands had been abandoned.
 Pastures, heaths and meadows had been converted to farming, and cattle raising had declined, reducing the amount of protein in diets and reducing manure for fertilizer, contributing to a decline in crop yields.
-This coincided with a climate change caused by the advance of polar and alpine glaciers, bringing longer winters, wetter weather and what is called a "Little Ice Age," which was to last for the next 400 years.
-The growing season shortened, and a major food source, herring, began to disappear.
+This coincided with a climate change caused by the advance of polar and alpine glaciers, bringing longer winters, wetter weather and what is called a "Little Ice Age" – which was to last for the next 400 years.
+The growing season shortened, and a major food source from the sea – herring – began to disappear.

 Viking settlements in Greenland disappeared.
 Grain production failed in Iceland and diminished in Scandinavia.
-In the year 1315 rains were incessant and people talked of the return of the flood described in Genesis.
+Rains In the year 1315 were incessant, and people talked about the return of the flood described in Genesis.
 Crops were ruined.
 With food shortages came a rise in food prices.
-People in cities were dependent on food grown no farther than one day's journey away – less than thirty miles.
 Between the years 1315 to 1317, famines developed in the poorer areas of Christendom.
 Hunger produced cannibalism.
 It is said that in Poland and Silesia the bodies of hanged criminals were taken down from the gallows as food for the poor.

 Europe was enduring its longest economic depression.
 But linen production as an alternative to wool had arisen.
 Metal and glass industries were growing.
 The use of free labor – in contrast to slave gangs of ancient times – would in the 1300s contribute to inventions such as cogwheels, gears and suction pumps in mining.
 Power driven bellows were soon to make it possible to fully melt iron.
 Rare and expensive in ancient times, iron would soon become inexpensive and its use more widespread.

 Europe was benefiting from geographical advantages.
 It had a variety of slow-moving rivers on which goods could be transported, which was easier and cheaper than transporting goods across land by pack animals as was done in some other parts of the world.
-Europe had just enough mountains for the slow moving rivers – rather than the higher mountains and faster moving rivers of India – useful in transforming water movement into mechanical power.
+Europe had just enough mountains for the slow moving rivers useful in transforming water movement into mechanical power.

-Europe also had no caste system to strangle initiative.
-And in Europe governments were uninterested in taking over or holding a monopoly on any industry.
-Industry in Europe was freer than in China.
+In Europe governments were uninterested in taking over or holding a monopoly on any industry, leaving industry freer than in China.
 Instead of businessmen being dependent on government for favor, monarchs in Europe were dependent on businessmen.
 If a monarch repudiated his debts he was in effect killing the geese that laid the golden eggs.

-The bubonic form of the disease was a bacterium (Yersinia pestis) spread by fleas from rats.
-The pneumonic form of the disease spread from one person to other people.
-This was made worse by crowding in the cities.
+Spread of the disease was made worse by crowding in the cities.
 Some cities lost from half to two-thirds of their population.
 Some small cities became ghost towns.
 Common folks were dying as well as the most pious.
 Perhaps a third of the Catholic clergy died, with priests who attended the afflicted being hit the hardest.
-The poor were hit harder than aristocrats because they were generally in poorer health and less able to resist the disease and because they were more crowded together.
-Wolves fared better and appeared in some capital cities.
+The poor were hit harder than aristocrats because they were generally in poorer health and less able to resist the disease and because they lived closer together.
+Wolves fared better and appeared in some cities.

-People did not understand the source of the plague, and panic spread faster than the disease.
+The mindset of these times was on the spiritual as causation rather than the purely physical.
+The benefit of wearing the kind of medical mask that people might wear in the 21st century was unknown.
 The belief in witchcraft was revitalized.
+There was panic.
 Believing that the end of the world was at hand, some groups engaged in frenzied bacchanals and orgies.
-People called the Flagellants believed that the plague was the judgment of God on sinful mankind.
-They traveled the country, men and women flogging one another.
+People called the Flagellants believed with others that the plague was the judgment of God on sinful mankind.
+The Flagellants traveled the country, men and women flogging each other.
 They preached that anyone doing this for thirty-three days would be cleansed of all his sins – one day for every year that Christ lived.
 The Church was still on guard against innovative religious proclamations, and in 1349 Pope Clement VI condemned the movement.

 The wandering mobs focused their wrath upon clergy who opposed them, and they targeted Jews, whom they blamed for inciting God's wrath.
 In Germany rumors arose that Jews had caused the plague by poisoning the water.
 Pogroms followed.
 Jews were arrested.
 Their fortunes were seized by the lords under whose jurisdictions they lived, and Jews were put to death by burning.
 The attacks on Jews were condemned by Clement VI, and he threatened excommunication for those Christians who harmed Jews.

-The success of this greatest of plagues was limited and destined to diminish.
+The success of this greatest of plagues was limited and destined to diminish as it had centuries before in Europe.
 The body that the bacterium entered was its environment and source of life.
-It used up its environment and faded away but not completely.
+It used up its environment and again faded away, but not completely.

-In Western Europe, common folks were more inclined to rebellion.
-With labor in short supply they were aware of their added value as producers and eager to improve their situation.
-In response to rising wages, authorities started to fix wages at a low level – the opposite of a minimum wage.
+With labor in short supply, common people were aware of their added value as producers and eager to improve their situation.
+In response to rising wages, authorities started to fix wages at a low level.
 Hostility toward employers and authorities increased.
 Peasants and other workers tried to dodge these impositions.
 Peasants called for a reduction in service obligations.
 In cities, workers rose against the wealthy merchants who had been running city hall.
 Peasants and workers revolted in Spain, the Netherlands, southern Germany, Italy, and England.

 In England, some asked why there was bondage when all were from one father and mother – Adam and Eve.
 Rebellion was mixed with religious fervor and a call for holding everything in common and for the abolition of differences between lord and serf.
-But in most of England were castles with soldiers enough to control local peasants, and the peasantry did not transform their questions into immediate and successful revolution.
+But in most of England were castles with soldiers enough to control local peasants, and the peasants failed to transform their questions and hostilities into successful social revolution.

-While violent revolution was failing, social change by other means was taking place.
+But other changes were taking place.
 Land had become cheaper to buy.
 With fewer people to labor in agriculture, serfdom was diminishing in Western Europe.
 Landlords in need of people to work their lands had begun renting out their land to peasants for sharecropping, and great estates were being replaced by small farms.

-But the opposite was happening in Eastern Europe.
-There, populations were less dense.
-Towns were smaller and more distant from one another.
+The opposite, however, was happening in Eastern Europe.
+There, populations had been less dense and towns smaller and more distant from one another.
 In Eastern Europe the availability of land had given peasants freedom and opportunity, and serfdom had all but disappeared.
 But, following the plague, this changed.
-The big landowners were unchecked by governmental authority, and they forced peasants to work their land under an added servitude that, except for slavery, was vanishing in the West.
+Large estates were not regulated by governmental authority, and they were able to force peasants to work their land under the added servitude of serfdom.